Painful Greek austerity bit into 2011 budget gap

 “The need to continue fiscal consolidation and return public finances to a sustainable orbit will outline the country’s course in the years ahead,” he said.

-State budget execution data so far in the first quarter suggest this year’s 6.7 percent deficit target could be in reach, helped by lower debt interest payments after a massive bond swap concluded last month, said economist Platon Monokroussos at EFG Eurobank, but the going will be tough.
+State budget execution data so far in the first quarter suggest this year’s 6.7 percent deficit target could be in reach, helped by lower debt interest payments after a massive bond swap concluded last month.
+But the going will be tough.

 Greece is set to pick a new government on May 6, with the two main parties in the current coalition seen barely securing a majority in parliament, according to the latest opinion polls.